8 min read

 Fraud is a permanent concern for accounts payable departments.
 Especially in the age of digitalization, fraud can be insidious and incredibly difficult to prevent proactively, which is why it’s even more important that you take whatever steps you can to minimize the chance of your accounts payable department falling victim to it.

-Traditionally, accounts payable departments were relatively decentralized, relying on physical storage for invoices for example.
-Now though, with the advent of purpose-built AP software and other digital solutions, there’s little excuse to not embrace centralization and the benefits it offers.
+Traditionally, accounts payable departments were relatively decentralized, relying on physical storage for invoices, for example.
+Now, though, with the advent of purpose-built AP software and other digital solutions, there’s little excuse not to embrace centralization and the benefits it offers.

 Centralization in accounts payable departments unlocks huge efficiencies and makes the process much more easily managed.
 Software that allows for many different user accounts to see the same data (with the aforementioned access controls to limit the potential for fraud) minimizes the friction in cross-department processes and means that visibility over the state of accounts payable is massively improved.

 Using a centralized software system also usually brings more control, as all employees are forced to adhere to the same common standards and practices, while checks, balances, and limits can be imposed automatically.
 Centralization also typically involves going paperless, which offers further benefits, including reduced paper costs.

 As you may have picked up while reading the four tips above, the best way to improve how you manage accounts payable is to implement technology and leverage its power to unlock efficiencies and reduce risks.
 AP automation offers enhanced reporting, providing insights into payment statuses, outstanding balances, early-payment discounts, and vendor performance in real time.
 Detailed reports empower finance teams for data-driven decisions, cash flow optimization, improved supplier terms, and enhanced operational efficiency.